-- A. In case student has completed 8th Semester and has backlog in only one course which is not of 1st year: - (i) Special examination will be conducted earliest possible after the declaration of semester result i.e. September/ October of 1st semester of the academic year for only that course. - (ii) Student will be charged fee as prescribed by the university, irrespective of whether it is a regular course or a special paper. - (iii) Student has to apply for special examination within 11 (eleven) days of declaration of result of 8th semester, failing which his/her application will not be considered. - (iv) In case if a student chooses for re-evaluation and fails, examination for such a paper will be conducted along with regular papers of that semester only. - (v) If a student fails in a special paper examination, he/she would be allowed to reappear with regular examination of next semester only i.e. once in a semester.
+- A. In case student has completed 8th Semester and has backlog in only one course: - Special examination will be conducted earliest possible after the declaration of semester result i.e. September/ October of 1st semester of the academic year for only that course. - (ii) Student will be charged fee as prescribed by the university, irrespective of whether it is a regular course or a special paper. - (iii) Student has to apply for special examination within 11 (eleven) days of declaration of result of 8th semester, failing which his/her application will not be considered. - (iv) If a student fails in a special paper examination, he/she would be allowed to reappear with regular examination of next semester only i.e. once in a semester.

-- B. In case a student has completed 8th semester and has got backlog of up to 6 courses irrespective of semester: - (i) Backlog examination will be conducted along with regular examination of the semester. - (ii) If regular examination is being conducted for a particular paper, he/she would have to pay normal fee for that paper and special fee of Rs.
+B. In case a student has completed 8th semester and has got backlog of up to 6 courses irrespective of semester:

+- (i) Backlog examination will be conducted along with regular examination of the semester. - (ii) If regular examination is being conducted for a particular paper, he/she would have to pay normal fee for that paper and special fee of Rs.
 1000/- per paper will be charged for the course which are not listed for conducting the examinations in that semester. - (iii) If a student does not clear one or more backlog course, he/she will have to appear as Ex-student along with regular examination in the next semester and fee will be charged at regular rate, if the courses are listed for conducting the examination in that semester, otherwise, special fee of Rs.
 1000/- will be charged - C. Other rules like maximum number of semesters, minimum passing marks, etc will be applicable as per rules.